okonomichiyaki/supercat/010-F11-planet-breaker.md

 ✦ Are there any Hammer Fragment tokens on the map?

 - Can bot Repair to take a Hammer Fragment token?
-- Can bot Build, Repair, or Move to take control of a Hammer Fragment token?
+- Can bot Build, Repair, Move, or favorable battle to take control of a Hammer Fragment token?

 ✦ Can bot use Planet Hammer's **Prepare (Build)** ability?

+- Prefer:
+	- planet with most intercept response *(fresh ships plus fresh starports on Flagship if Defense Array upgrade has been built)*

 ✦ Can bot use Planet Hammer's **Break World (Battle)** ability?